EvidenceGlobal Market AccessPharma

 Orphan drug manufacturers frequently face the following challenges when generating clinical evidence:

 • Due to the small target population and the severity of most rare diseases, trial design and enrolment is challenging and far from the ideal double-blinded, comparative, parallel design of gold-standard randomised clinical trials.
-My colleague, Shona Lang, recently explored this and other related challenges in her article How clinical judgement can strengthen evidence-based medicine’.
+My colleague, Shona Lang (Director – Systematic Review), previously explored this and other related challenges in her article How clinical judgement can strengthen evidence-based medicine

 • Due to the rarity and chronic nature of many of these diseases, it is often difficult to demonstrate a statistically significant impact on a mortality outcome within a randomised trial duration; thus, trials may rely on biomarkers and surrogate endpoints.
-This adds uncertainty to payers around the clinical evidence, for whom impact on hard endpoints is key.
+For payers, this adds uncertainty around the clinical evidence, as impact on hard endpoints is key

-• On top of these challenges, manufacturers looking to develop an orphan medicine often need to address the requirements for paediatric medicines at an early stage for regulatory approval, given that many rare diseases affect children.2
+• Manufacturers looking to develop an orphan medicine or orphan device often need to address the requirements for paediatric medicines at an early stage for regulatory approval, given that many rare diseases affect children2

 Solutions to improve clinical evidence generation for rare diseases

-To improve opportunities for broad and timely access of orphan medicines, manufacturers need to minimise the high level of uncertainty in their clinical data.
+To improve opportunities for broad and timely access of orphan medicines and orphan devices, manufacturers need to minimise the high level of uncertainty in their clinical data.
 This may be achieved by:

-With all these approaches, manufacturers must consider the view of all stakeholders, including regulators, payers, clinicians, and patient advocacy organisations.
+With all of these approaches, manufacturers must consider the view of all stakeholders, including policy makers, regulators, payers, clinicians, and patient advocacy organisations.

-If you’d like to discuss these topics with us and would like to hear more about how we can help you overcome your current challenges in a rare disease area, please email info@mtechaccess.co.uk to arrange a meeting with one of our experts.
+If you’d like to discuss these topics with us or hear more about how we can help you overcome your current challenges in a rare disease area, email info@mtechaccess.co.uk.

 Join the discussion 2 Comments